zero-hype/medium-examples/kafka-pre-batch/README.md

 # Kafka Pre-Batching Example
+Welcome to the Kafka Pre-Batching Example!
+Kafka is a powerful distributed streaming platform, and this project showcases an innovative way to optimize message handling by implementing application-level pre-batching.
+The POC approach is in no way a production-ready solution, but rather a demonstration of how to efficiently manage message throughput and network efficiency in Kafka applications.
+A launch pad for further exploration and experimentation.
+From this starting point you can build more complex and robust solutions tailored to your specific use cases and see how pre-batching can enhance your Kafka-based applications in realtime with updatable properties and dynamic batching strategies.

-This project demonstrates an alternative approach to Kafka message batching by implementing application-level pre-batching before sending messages to Kafka.
+Project demonstrates an alternative approach to Kafka message batching by implementing application-level pre-batching before sending messages to Kafka.
 This example compares two different batching strategies:

 1. **Application-Level Pre-Batching** (Custom Implementation)
    - Messages are collected and batched at the application level